luyadev/luya/docs/guide/install.md

 ## Run admin/setup

-Finally execute the [setup console command](luya-console.md) command which is going to setup a user, group and permissions:
+Finally execute the [setup console command](luya-console.md) command, which is going to setup a user, group and permissions:

 ```sh
 ./vendor/bin/luya admin/setup